ganainy/appium-traverser/docs/CONSOLIDATED_SETUP_GUIDE.md

 This file contains sensitive information and should NOT be committed to version control.

-If you use the DeepSeek or OpenRouter providers, install the OpenAI SDK in your environment:
+If you use the OpenRouter providers, install the OpenAI SDK in your environment:
 ```powershell
 pip install openai
 ```